rampart.utils¶

 rampart.utils.stdin

-handle includes the fread(), fgets() and readLine() functions while the other four include the fprintf(), fflush() and fwrite() functions.
+handle includes in its properties the fread(), fgets() and readLine() functions while the other four include the fprintf(), fflush() and fwrite() functions.
 Example:var line, inf = rampart.utils.stdin.readLine(); while ( line = inf.next() ) rampart.utils.stdout.fprintf("%s", line); //same as rampart.utils.printf

 fopen¶